Four qualities consistently found in brands that deliver great CXby

 While the decision to create an uncompromising customer centric culture often comes, or is influenced from the top, everyone can and should play a role in consistently delivering the company’s customer service culture.
-In the case of Zappos, the online retailer who has taken customer experience to new levels, it wasn’t just Tony Hsieh, the CEO, and his senior team; all of the employees have always had a strong voice, and are directly responsible for designing the core values on which their service culture is built.
+In the case of Zappos, the online retailer who took customer experience to new levels, it wasn’t just Tony Hsieh, the former CEO, and his senior team; all of the employees have always had a strong voice, and are directly responsible for designing the core values on which their service culture is built.
 Their yearly Culture Book is a consistent and evolving testament to the strength and durability of this approach.

-Tony Hsieh articulately and succinctly captures the upside of starting with culture in his book Delivering Happiness: “At Zappos, our belief is that if you get the culture right, most of the other stuff – like great customer service, or building a long term brand or passionate employees and customers - will happen naturally on its own.”
+Tony Hsieh articulately and succinctly captured the upside of starting with culture in his book Delivering Happiness: “At Zappos, our belief is that if you get the culture right, most of the other stuff – like great customer service, or building a long term brand or passionate employees and customers - will happen naturally on its own.”